 I made two 12-inch pizzas with the dough.
 I used a red sauce for one and just garlic olive oil for the other.
-I actually prefer the garlic olive oil better.
+I actually prefer the one with the garlic olive oil.

 - 3¼ cups (490g) all-purpose flour

 - 1 tsp fresh rosemary

 - 1½ tsp salt

 - 1½ tsp yeast

 - 2 tbsp olive oil

 - 1¼ cup (300ml) water (about 110°F/43°C)

 - Tomato paste